 Some of you might know that there are various audio enhancers available on Android (Viper4Android FX is my favorite).
-Have you ever wondered that we can also enhance audio quality to a very great extent on our windows computer using a simple little software?
+Have you ever wondered that we can also enhance the audio quality to a very great extent on our windows computer using simple little software?
 So here we are going to discuss how to enhance audio quality and boost sound level on a windows computer.

 Boost Sound Level Above Maximum Mark in Windows 7, 8, 10

 - Harmonic Fidelity Restoration:- It eliminates muffled sound and regenerates missing high-frequency harmonics in the audio.